 Common Reasons your Dog’s Nose is Dry

-It's completely normal for your dog's nose to become dry while he's sleeping.
-This happens simply because your dog is not licking at his nose while he's asleep.
-His nose should be nice and wet again within 10 minutes of waking up.
+Your dog’s nose is dry while he’s sleeping.
+This happens simply because your dog is not licking his nose while he’s asleep.
+His nose should be wet again within 10 minutes of waking up.

+Winter is tough on a dog’s nose.
 Do you ever wake up with a dry, scratchy throat during the winter months?
-That's probably due to the flow of warm air from your heating vents.
-Warm airflow can have the same effect on your dog's nose.
-Has your pooch been sleeping right next to a vent to keep warm?
-His nose should regain its moisture once he moves away from the vent.
+That’s probably due to the flow of warm air from heating vents.
+Warm airflow can have the same effect on a dog’s nose.
+Has your pup been sleeping right next to a vent to keep warm?
+That warm air can dry out his nose and things should return to normal once he moves away from the heat source.

-Dogs can get allergies just like humans can, and one of the symptoms of doggy allergies is a dry nose.
-You can talk to your veterinarian about getting a prescription allergy medication to relieve your dog's dry nose.
+Allergies can a cause dry nose.
+Dogs can have allergies just like humans, and one of the symptoms is a dry nose.
+Talk to your veterinarian about determining the cause of the allergy and getting a prescription allergy medication to relieve your dog’s dry nose.

 A dry nose can be a sign of sunburn.
 Some breeds, especially those with thin coats or pink or pale nose and eyelids are especially susceptible to sunburn.
 But even thick-coated breeds aren’t immune.
 This is especially prevalent in the summer months.
 Use a sunscreen to protect your pet.

 Dehydration causes a dry nose.
 This could be the result of strenuous exercise, especially in hot summer weather.
 Make sure your dog has access to plenty of cool, fresh water.
 Stay alert to other signs of dehydration; you may need to consult your vet.

 Dry nose is sometimes a sign of an auto-immune disease.
 Although this isn’t the first thing to think of when your dog’s nose is dry, discoid lupus erythematosus or pemphigus – both auto-immune diseases – can cause a dog’s nose to dry out, crust, and crack.